-This recipe was originally posted January 24, 2021 and updated with new process images and recipe notes on Tuesday 1 March, 2022.
+This recipe was originally posted January 24, 2021 and updated with new process and ingredient images and recipe notes on Friday 30 September, 2022.

 Nothing saves my vegan bacon during a busy week than a one-pot meal.
 Forgot to plan dinner?
 No worries, I got you.
 I created this recipe for a one-pot recipe spread I did for Nourish Magazine and it's a winner.

-This vegan mushroom pasta is a new favourite.
-It's:
+This one-pot mushroom pasta is a new favourite.

 A little stirring, a little love and this flavourful mushroom pasta is served.
 Let's do it.